albertoventurini/graphdb-intellij-plugin/README.md

 ### Build instructions

-If you changed a grammar or lexer files, you need to regenerate the lexer and parser classes.
+First, you need to generate the lexer and parser classes.
 Please follow the instructions at [Grammar-Kit](https://github.com/JetBrains/Grammar-Kit) in order to do that.